Select Page

 event rental space san francisco

 The gallery is a remarkable space for your next business or social event.
-It is conveniently located in San Francisco’s SoMa District, a few blocks from Moscone Center, The SFMoMA, The Contemporary Jewish Museum, MoAD, Yerba Buena Center for the Arts, and AT&T Park.
-It is close to the 280, 80, and 101 freeways, and is just a few blocks from Caltrain.
+It is conveniently located in San Francisco’s SoMa District, a few blocks from Moscone Center, The SFMoMA, The Contemporary Jewish Museum, MoAD, Yerba Buena Center for the Arts, and Oracle Park.
+It is close to the 280, 80, and 101 freeways, is just a few blocks from Caltrain, and a half block from the MUNI T Line, 30, and 45.
 It is available both days and evenings.
 Please call 415.762.0262 or email info@radiangallery.com.

 director’s statement